 When you feel like you need more texture or you want a new fun stitch to try, then you really need to check the Crochet Wrapped Arrow Stitch.

-I guess I called this crochet stitch Wrapped Arrow Stitch for lack of a better name, but I think it gives you an idea of what it is.
+I guess I called this crochet stitch “wrapped arrow stitch” for lack of a better name, but I think it gives you a good idea of what it looks like.

 This wrapped arrow stitch is way more difficult to explain than it is to crochet.
 So, there are a few things that I would like to highlight in order to make it easier to understand.